 Most tin use sectors benefit from steady economic growth, with China still the major driver, at a long-term rate of just under 2%.
 There are always challenges of regulation, technology change and competition but overall tin fundamentals are robust, as tin has a wide range of uses important to modern quality of life.

 More recently tin demand has been significantly impacted by macroeconomic shocks, first the US-China trade war and now the coronavirus.
-Inevitably it will take some time to recover, although there are good reasons to expect a strong rebound.
+Markets are now recovering well, especially in China, and there are good reasons to expect a strong rebound in 2021.

-The longer-term future looks very promising, with very significant opportunities in new electronics technologies and in energy opening up for tin towards 2025-2030, as outlined below.
+The longer-term future looks very promising, with very significant opportunities in new electronics and energy technologies opening up for tin towards 2025-2030, as outlined below.

 Thanks to the positive growth forecasts for 5G-based electronics technologies in the imminent ‘4th Industrial Revolution’ as well as new markets for interconnection in electric vehicles and other climate change-related infrastructures the longer-term outlook for solder usage remains very positive, despite recent macroeconomic shocks.
 At the same time electronics miniaturisation that has suppressed solder markets over the last decade may weaken over the next five years, allowing for resumption of significant growth.